Grzegorz Balcerek: Ordination as bishop

 On 24 April 1999, Pope John Paul II appointed Balcerek as the auxiliary bishop of the archdiocese of Poznań.
 The same day Balcerek was appointed Titular bishop of Selendeta.
 He received the episcopal consecration at the hands of Archbishop Juliusz Paetz at the Archcathedral Basilica of St. Peter and St. Paul, Poznań on 13 May 1999.
 The Titular Bishop of Tamagrista, Zdzisław Fortuniak, and the Bishop of Kalisz, Stanisław Napierała, served as the co-consecratos.

-Life as Bishop
+As bishop

-Since the releasing of Summorum Pontificum by Pope Benedict XVI in 2007, Balcerek has been an actively celebrating the Tridentine Mass and asking other bishops in Poland to do the same.
+Since the letter Summorum Pontificum by Pope Benedict XVI in 2007, which again permitted the use of the Latin Tridentine Mass following its displacement in 1969, Balcerek has actively celebrated the Tridentine Mass and asked other bishops in Poland to follow suit.
 Balcerek has also hosted the traditionalist Priestly Fraternity of Saint Peter on multiple occasions.

-In a 2019 homily at Poznań Cathedral, Balcerek suggested that the Secularization of Europe was divine punishment for the Sexual abuse crises in the Catholic Church.
+In a 2019 homily at Poznań Cathedral, Balcerek suggested that the secularization of Europe was divine punishment for the sexual abuse crisis in the Catholic Church.